nronzel/docxfree/README.md

 Forgot the password to your `.docx` file?
-This utility will create a copy of the original file with the password protection removed, append `unlocked-` to the beginning of the filename, and saves them into a `docxfree_unlocked` directory.
+This utility will create a copy of the original file with the password protection removed, append `unlocked-` to the beginning of the filename, and saves them into a `docxfreed/` directory.
 A copy is created to avoid potential corruption of the original file.

 > [!WARNING]